Abdurrahman78/Wireframes-TDD/README.md

 Agile methodologies have greatly streamlined our development process, ensuring a balance between rapid iterations and quality output.
 These visual artifacts play a crucial role in maintaining transparency, understanding, and collaboration across the team.

----

-## References

-[Include any tools, methodologies, or books you've referred to or utilized in your project.]